-If these conservative treatment methods prove ineffective, surgical intervention is an option.
-Kyphoplasty is a minimally invasive procedure in which an orthopedic cement is injected directly into the fractured vertebra to stabilize the bone.
+If these conservative treatment methods like pain medication prove ineffective, surgical intervention is an option.
+Kyphoplasty is a minimally invasive procedure in which orthopedic cement is injected directly into the fractured vertebra to stabilize the bone.
 A special balloon is often placed into the affected vertebra and gently inflated before injection of the cement mixture.
 This step helps restore height to the vertebra, thus reducing deformity of the spine.

 An important part of treatment, especially if you have been diagnosed with osteoporosis, is reducing the risk of future compression fractures.
 To prevent bone loss or slow its progression, exercise regularly and include adequate amounts of Vitamin D and calcium in your diet.
 Avoid smoking and excessive alcohol consumption.
 Estrogen replacement therapy (ERT) is often recommended for menopausal and post-menopausal women.

-At Vascular and Interventional Partners of Scottsdale, AZ, we help patients get their lives back with state-of-the-art minimally-invasive treatments that offer equal, if not better, results than open surgery.
+At Vascular & Interventional Partners of Scottsdale, AZ, we help patients get their lives back with state-of-the-art minimally-invasive treatments that offer equal, if not better, results than open surgery.
 Our team of interventional radiologists has extensive experience in the field, both as practitioners and as educators.
 We strive to provide honest, personalized, and empathic care to all who walk through our doors.

-To get see if these procedures are right for you, please request a consultation online or call the VIP office at (480) 435-9100.
+To get see if these procedures are right for you, please request a consultation online or call the ViP office at (480) 435-9100.